Rupakpoddar/Wallify/README.md

 - Web-based admin panel for content management
 - Support for images, videos, and web URLs
 - Custom duration settings for each asset
+- Active/inactive toggle for assets
+- Drag-and-drop asset reordering
-- Time-based scheduling with day selection
+- Date-based scheduling with time ranges
 - Automatic display rotation
 - Kiosk mode with auto-start on boot
 - Lightweight and optimized for Raspberry Pi